 It’s important to travel with the correct ticket and your railcard, otherwise you could get a fine.

 If you’re not sure what ticket you need, speak to train staff who can make sure your ticket is valid.

 As a Sussex student, you are eligible for either a 16-25 or 25-30 railcard.
-You can either apply online for both, or you can get a 16-25 railcard application form from our office.
+You can apply online with your student card.

 If you’re travelling around London, the ‘Tube’ is quick and easy to use, with stations close to all major landmarks.